 There is a scene in my favorite movie, Garden State, that I have always been drawn to, even before I left home.
 But the longer I live on my own the more and more I seem to relate to it.
 I’ll do my best to try and sum it up, but if you’d like to check it out click here.

-In the scene Andrew talks to Sam about loosing that sense of home and being “homesick for a place that doesn’t even exist.”
-One of my favorite quotes, “maybe that’s all family is; a group of people who miss the same imaginary place.”
+In the scene, Andrew talks to Sam about losing that sense of home and being “homesick for a place that doesn’t even exist.”
+One of my favorite quotes is, “maybe that’s all family is; a group of people who miss the same imaginary place.”
 Like I said, I was drawn to this scene long before I left home and since leaving home I’ve really come to understand and relate to this scene.
 I felt it in Hawaii and it’s been almost inescapable since coming back to California.
 I am “homesick for a place that doesn’t exist” anymore.

 And then there is Colima Burgers.
 And as cheesy and dramatic as it sounds, I mean this will all sincerity, since coming back to California, walking into Colima Burgers has felt like coming home each and every time.

 Colima Burgers is a family run greasy spoon that I have gone to all my life.
 My dad took me there as a kid.
 In middle school, me and my FREAK Friends (inside joke) took a Hummer limo there after our 8th grade dance (that’s a whole other story for a different time).
 In high school, me and my friends would walk there after school.
 My husband and I ate there right after our wedding, I was even still in my dress.

 So much has happened to me over the years.
 So much has changed.
 People have died.
 People have moved on or moved away.
 Friends have come and gone.
 Addresses and states have changed, but Colima Burger has stayed the same.

 From their menu to their booths and fans, walking into Colima Burger today is like walking in there 10 years ago.